goshevs/sparkDBUtilities/README.md

 - `partitionString`: string with db partitioning commands
 - `groupSuffix`: the tag in `.my.cnf` file to refer to for db login information
-- `changeType`: optional list (in R) or dictionary (in Python) containing key-value pairs of column name and column type with the changes to `tableSchema` the user wishes to implement
 - `debug`: if TRUE/True, prints out all commands instead of executing them (default: FALSE/False)